How old does my child have to be to join Little Athletics?

 Can I drop my kids off and leave?

 NO!
 Little A’s relies on parents and guardians to assist in running the competition, in such roles as timing, measuring, recording, etc, etc. Each child must have at least one parent/ guardian at competition.
 More information can be found in the season handbook.

 I don’t know how to help, what can I do?

 Most tasks are easy, such as using a stopwatch, or measuring a throw.
+At most events there will be an experienced parent/committee member to lead the event and guide new parents in how to assist.
 A good set of videos on how to help is here.